wellspringcp/wellspring/01-principles/01-principles-apologia.md

 ### Why we must graduate past "Equality" as our foundation for rights:

-A fool could see with the naked eye no two humans are equal and in fact often because people desperately assert it as being true when it is plainly false, it creates room for bigoted groups like racial-nationalists and so on to claim that they have "special wisdom" as a recruitment tool and style themselves a voice of reason and truth against a mainstream current of lies.

 Equality is a false doctrine which destroys liberty.
 In graduating past "equality", we will not destroy individual rights, but instead cement them immovable, impregnable and sacrosanct.

+A fool could see with the naked eye no two humans are equal and in fact often because people desperately assert it as being true when it is plainly false, it creates room for bigoted groups like racial-nationalists and so on to claim that they have "special wisdom" as a recruitment tool and style themselves a voice of reason and truth against a mainstream current of lies.

 ### Special appeal to Judeo-Christian believers.

-It is important to specifically address the followers of Judeo-Christianity and convince them of an error they have accepted as being part of their code of values when absolutely **isn't** - we offer an olive branch to the (not insignificant) following of Judeo-Christianity to hopefully make it easier for them to graduate from the "equality" doctrine.
+It is important to specifically address the followers of Judeo-Christianity and convince them of an error they have accepted as being part of their bible's code of morality when absolutely **isn't** - we offer an olive branch to the (not insignificant) following of Judeo-Christianity to hopefully make it easier for them to graduate from the "equality" doctrine toward a "morality of life" based on objectively verifiable facts.

+#### Does the Judeo-Christian bible actually support equality as the foundation for rights?
+What does it actually say?

 A common bromide is that the Judeo-Christian god "created all men equal" -- curiously, this maxim appears nowhere in the Judeo-Christian bible.
 The Judeo-Christian moral framework does **not** say that their god created all men equal; rather that he created all men *in his image*.
 Those are two different statements with different ramifications.
 Judeo-Christian ethics is modeled not on equality as the impetus for morals, but on the contrary, it states that you should treat your neighbour as yourself because he was made in God's image, and has value in the eyes of his creator **in spite of** inadequacies clearly visible in him; not because he is your equal.
 Judeo-Christian believers treat the disadvantaged with respect because their god has a purpose for every individual.
 "Equality" is actually a humanist ethical foundation.

+In fact, the Judeo-Christian God proudly admits that He creates people unequally in order that when his purpose is fulfilled in a person's life, He (God) might gain even more glory in that He was able to accomplish His purpose through a flawed individual **in spite of** His flaws.

+#### Objectivism's "Morality of life" based on the metaphysical identity of humankind is a better approximation of Judeo-Christian morality than "Equality" is.

+The Judeo-Christian frameworks of rights asserts the sanctity of human life, stemming from the assertion that humans are created in God's image, and that God has a plan for each human life, and this breaks down in the following way:

+- The reverence for humankind's "rights" in Judeo-Christianity start from its assertion about the metaphysical nature of humankind as a species: that every human is an instance of the image of God, and that, God's image being in him/her, that life is sacred.
+- Judeo-Christianity then says that humankind, made in God's image, have value to God because He has a purpose for each human; therefore even if a human appears to be deficient to you, you must hold his life sacred because his life has value to God, and you don't know God's purpose for him.
+- In order for a human to fulfill God's purpose for their life, they require certain minimum freedoms to act in pursuit of that purpose, without interference from other individuals.
+I.e, they require the enforcement of non-interference (aka, private property law).

+The Objectivist framework of rights *also* stems from the metaphysical identity of mankind as a species.
+Objectivist rights state that mankind's nature as a species necessarily implies the definite course of action which promotes the life and flourishing of a human - there is a definite set of actions which preserve/promote human life, and a definite set of actions which destroy it and these can be confirmed by objective facts.
+Objectivism's rights framework enshrines the right to life itself as the fundamental right, and all actions necessary for the sustenance and flourishing of human life are encompassed and implied in that single right.
+Moreover, all actions which destroy human life are immoral and these can be confirmed objectively as well.

+We submit to the Judeo-Christian world that this framework of rights is a far stronger approximation of their own God's justification for their rights, than the justification given by the "Equality" framework.
+Moreover, we submit for all peoples' evaluation, the objectively observable fact that the assertion of "Equality" is simply untrue on its face to begin with.

 ### An analysis of the two main traditional arguments for rights: